Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 Razer BlackShark V2 Pro Wireless

-Wireless gaming headset, 70-hour battery (class-leading), 2.4GHz HyperSpeed Wireless, unidirectional mic with AI noise cancellation, 7.1 surround sound, THX Spatial Audio, ultra-lightweight (240g), highly rated by customers with 2,500+ reviews.
+Wireless gaming headset, 70-hour battery (class-leading), 2.4GHz HyperSpeed Wireless, unidirectional mic with AI noise cancellation, 7.1 surround sound, THX Spatial Audio, ultra-lightweight (240g), Well-reviewed on Amazon with 2,500+ reviews.
 Razer's BlackShark is the premium wireless headset with the best battery life in class.
 70-hour battery is absurd (charge once every 2 months of heavy gaming).
 HyperSpeed Wireless is Razer's proprietary tech (reliable).
 The microphone has AI noise cancellation (removes background noise intelligently).
 THX Spatial Audio is proprietary positional audio tech (excellent for FPS games where you need to pinpoint enemy direction).
 Ultra-lightweight at 240g.
 The sound profile is slightly V-shaped (bass and treble boosted, good for gaming).
 Premium build with aluminum and soft memory foam.

 ✓ Why GiftedPicks chose this

 70-hour battery is class-leading (charge once every 2 months).
 THX Spatial Audio is genuinely good for FPS positional audio.
 AI microphone noise cancellation is top-tier.
 HyperSpeed Wireless is reliable.
-Ultra-lightweight at 240g. highly rated by customers.
+Ultra-lightweight at 240g.
+Well-reviewed on Amazon.
 Premium pricing but the battery life alone is worth it if you hate charging.

 ⚠ Not ideal for